vsnnlab/Face/README.md

 - Expected Installation time is about 45 minutes, but may vary by system conditions.

 ### 3. Instructions for demo
-- Run "Main.m" and select figure numbers (from 1 to 6) that you want to perform a demo simulation.
+- Run "Main.m" and select result numbers (from 1 to 6) that you want to perform a demo simulation.
 - Expected running time is about 5 minutes for each figure, but may vary by system conditions.

 ### 4. Expected output for demo
 - Below results for untrained AlexNet will be shown.
-  1) Run_Unit: Spontaneous emergence of face-selectivity in untrained networks (Fig.1, Fig.S1-3)
+  Result 1) Run_Unit: Spontaneous emergence of face-selectivity in untrained networks (Fig.1, Fig.S1-3)
-  2) Run_PFI: Preferred feature images of face-selective units in untrained networks (Fig.2, Fig.S4)
-  3) Run_SVM: Detection of face images using the response of face units in untrained networks (Fig.3, Fig.S11-12)
+  Result 2) Run_PFI: Preferred feature images of face-selective units in untrained networks (Fig.2, Fig.S4) Result 3) Run_SVM: Detection of face images using the response of face units in untrained networks (Fig.3, Fig.S11-12)
-  4) Run_Trained: Effect of training on face-selectivity in untrained networks (Fig.4)
-  5) Run_Invariance: Invariant characteristics of face-selective units in untrained networks (Fig.S5)
-  6) Run_View: Viewpoint invariance of face-selective units in untrained networks (Fig.S8)
+  Result 4) Run_Trained: Effect of training on face-selectivity in untrained networks (Fig.4) Result 5) Run_Invariance: Invariant characteristics of face-selective units in untrained networks (Fig.S5) Result 6) Run_View: Viewpoint invariance of face-selective units in untrained networks (Fig.S8)